vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ![Long-tap menu](images/longtap-menu.png)

 - Add new waypoint: Adds a new waypoint location to the location list.
+- Set as compass target: Sets the selected point as new compass target.
 - Navigate here: Starts the navigation app to show a route to this point.
 - Show flying range: Shows a cone at the selected point that visualizes the areas that can be reached with a given glide ratio.
 The following dialog